cmmorrow/build-magic/README.md

 Build-magic allows you to specify commands and the environment to execute the commands from the command-line or from a Config File.

+## Contributing

+Build-magic is still under active development, with new features being added regularly.

+Want to help make build-magic better?
+Pull Requests are welcome.
+Please review the [contributing guide](https://github.com/cmmorrow/build-magic/blob/main/CONTRIBUTING.md) on how you can contribute to build-magic.

 ## Examples

 Archive two files on a local Linux or Mac OS machine: